Frazer/react-meteor-modal/README.md

 You can run meteor in the demo folder to see how it works, to try configuring the modals, and to see the ModalPage implementing the Modals.

-All you need to add modals to your project are the 4 files in this core directory.
-ControlledModal.jsx, Modal.jsx, EnclosedModal.jsx,  and	main.css
+All you need to add modals to your project are the 2 files in this core directory.
+Modal.jsx,  and	main.css

 and run these in your project folder: